-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development PO1 Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; (c) the number of employees and the likely number of visitors to the site; (d) the level of local accessibility; (e) the nature and frequency of any public transport serving the area; (f) whether or not the use involves the retention of an existing building and the previous requirements for car parking for the building (g) whether or not the use involves a heritage building or place of local significance; (h) whether or not the proposed use involves the retention of significant vegetation.
-AO1.1 The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Error!
+Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development For self-assessable and assessable development Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; (c) the number of employees and the likely number of visitors to the site; AO1.1 The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Error!
 Reference source not found. for that particular use or uses.
 Note - Where the number of spaces calculated from the table is not a whole number, the number of spaces provided is the next highest whole number.
-AO1.2 Car parking spaces are freely available for the parking of vehicles at all times and are not used for external storage purposes, the display of products or rented/sub-leased.
-AO1.3 Parking for motorcycles is substituted for ordinary vehicle parking to a maximum level of 2% of total ordinary vehicle parking.
-AO1.4 For parking areas exceeding 50 spaces parking, is provided for recreational vehicles as a substitute for ordinary vehicle parking to a maximum of 5% of total R1.1 Complies Error!
-Reference source not found. identifies that one (1) car park is required per 25m2 of GFA for the service station or a shop.
-The service station and shop have a combined GFA of 164m2, amounting to 6.56 parking spaces.
-The proposed development include 8 x standard car parks, and 1 x long vehicle parking bay for caravans, trucks and the like.
+R1.1 Complies Table 9.4.1.3.b identifies that one (1) car park is required per 25m2 of GFA for the service station or a shop.
+The service station, food and drink outlet and shop have a combined GFA of 154m2, amounting to 6.56 parking spaces.
+The proposed development include 8 x standard car parks, and 1 x long vehicle parking bay for caravans, trucks and the like. (d) the level of local accessibility; (e) the nature and frequency of any public transport serving the area; (f) whether or not the use involves the retention of an existing building and the previous requirements for car parking for the building (g) whether or not the use involves a heritage building or place of local significance; (h) whether or not the proposed use involves the AO1.2 Car parking spaces are freely available for the parking of vehicles at all times and are not used for external storage purposes, the display of products or rented/sub-leased.
 Parking for the dwelling house is assessed under the dwelling house code.
 For completeness, the proposed dwelling house is provided with 2 x parking bays and is compliant with the relevant assessment benchmarks.
-Table 9.4.1.3.b does not prescribe parking numbers for Nature-based tourism (forest stay).
+Table 9.4.1.3.b does not prescribe parking retention of significant vegetation.
+AO1.3 Parking for motorcycles is substituted for ordinary vehicle parking to a maximum level of 2% of total ordinary vehicle parking. numbers for Nature-based tourism (forest stay).
 Both cabins are single bedroom only, as such a single carport space is provided.
 There is adequate room to park in tandem should an additional space be required.
+AO1.4 For parking areas exceeding 50 spaces parking, is provided for recreational vehicles as a substitute for ordinary vehicle parking to a maximum of 5% of total ordinary vehicle parking rate.
 R1.2 Will Comply Car parking spaces will be freely available for the parking of vehicles at all times and will not be used for external storage purposes, the display of products or rented/sub-leased.
+R1.3 Complies